 - Metals exhibit a wide range of densities, but generally are more dense than nonmetals.
 Tungsten, platinum, osmium, gold and iridium are extremely dense.

 - Most metals are silvery, although some like gold, cesium and copper are colored.

 Examples of Metals

-Non-metals are elements that form negative ions by gaining electrons during chemical reactions.
+Nonmetals are elements that form negative ions by gaining electrons during chemical reactions.
 Thus, they are electronegative elements with high ionization energies.
 In general, non-metals are brittle, dull, and poor conductors of heat and electricity.
 They tend to have lower melting points than metals.
 Most of non-metals exist in two of the three states of matter at room temperature: gases and solids, except bromine, which exists as a liquid.

-Examples of Non-metals
+Examples of Nonmetal Elements

 They are brittle, and are typically semi-conductors.
 Semi-conductors are capable of conducting electricity better than insulator, but not as well as conductors.

-Some semi-metals like selenium and arsenic can be toxic.
+Some semimetals like selenium and arsenic can be toxic.
 A selenium speciation machine can measure the amount of selenium present.